btselem/nibal/en.md

 {.testimony typewriter}
 [](svg/#intro-pre.svg/-0.64,-0.11,2.4/+parents-w-baby,+@vimeo-1137390294)

-Because of that, my family always spoiled me.
+So my family always spoiled me.

 {.testimony typewriter}
 [](svg/#intro-pre.svg/-0.39,-0.21,2.4/+vimeo-1137390294,+parents-w-baby,+@vimeo-1137392053 "From Nibal’s TikTok account")

-After high-school, I started studying English and Translation at Al-Azhar University in Gaza City.
+After high-school, I majored in English and Translation at Al-Azhar University in Gaza City.

 {.testimony typewriter}
 [](svg/#intro-pre.svg/-0.07,-0.36,2.4/+vimeo-1137390294,+vimeo-1137392053,+@vimeo-1137391389 "From Nibal’s TikTok account")

 In my final year, I met Ahmad.
-I felt we were alike, that he understood me.
+I felt that he really got me.

-I married him despite my parents’ objections.
-I knew we wouldn’t live in luxury, but I felt he was my treasure.
+I married him even though my parents objected.
+I knew we wouldn’t live in luxury, but he was my precious treasure.

 {.testimony typewriter}
 [](svg/#intro-pre.svg/0.26,-0.41,2.4/+vimeo-1137392053,+vimeo-1137391389,+@vimeo-1137393585 "From Nibal’s TikTok account")

-In September 2022, we moved into our own apartment in his family’s building in Jabalya, not far from my parents.
+We got married in September 2022 and moved into our own apartment in his family’s building, not far from my parents.

 {.testimony typewriter}
-We had a happy life, surrounded by the love and warmth of our families.
+We led a happy life, surrounded by the love and warmth of family.

 {.testimony typewriter}
-We were unemployed and hard up, but we survived with our families’ help.
+We were unemployed and survived with our families’ help.

 {.meta}
 [](svg/#intro-pre.svg/1.17,-0.61,3.26/+@vimeo-1138452992,+vimeo-1137393585,+vimeo-1137391389,+vimeo-1137392053,+vimeo-1137390294,+vimeo-1137388732,+vimeo-1137388732 "From Nibal’s TikTok account")
-A year after the wedding, in September 2023, Nibal gave birth to Rita.
+Baby Rita was born in September 2023.

 {.meta}
 [](svg/#intro-pre.svg/-0.02,0.02,0.5/+vimeo-1138452992)
 [](map/#31.72716,34.76485,8.57,0.0,35.0/~labels_he,+villages,+cities)
-Five days later, Ahmad received a permit to work in Israel and started a job in construction.
+Five days later, Ahmad was issued a work permit and started a job as a construction laborer in Israel .

 {.subheader}